-MACA applicants - Te Runanga o Ngāi Tahu; Cletus Maanu Paul; and Jane Mihingarangi Ruka Te Korako on behalf of Waitaha ki Hokianga and Waitaha ki Te Waipounamu (Cletus Maanu Paul has filed a memorandum specifying these claimants be joined to the national application in his name.
+• Jane Mihingarangi Ruka Te Korako on behalf of Waitaha ki Hokianga and Waitaha ki Te Waipounamu (Cletus Maanu Paul has filed a memorandum specifying these claimants be joined to the national application.
 Jane Mihingarangi Ruka Te Korako, on behalf of Waitaha ki Hokianga and Waitaha ki Te Waipounamu, claims customary marine title over the entire South Island.
-At the time of preparing Sanford's coastal permit application this matter was still being resolved in the Courts and the matter remains ongoing.
-However, Sanford intends to treat Ms Te Korako as being a representative of a separate claimant group for the purposes of the application).
+At the time of preparing the consent application this matter was still being resolved in the Courts.
+However, out of caution Sanford will treat Ms Te Korako as a representative of a claimant group for the purposes of this application).